inerd89/www-hcaef/index.md

   in Harney County.
 Intro Link Title: Learn more about us
 Programs Section Title: Our Programs
-Programs Section Text: We support a variety of programs and initiatives -- everything from art supplies and musical instruments to funding teaching positions to bringing world-class performances to Harney County.
+Programs Section Text: We support a variety of programs and initiatives &mdash; everything from art supplies and musical instruments to funding teaching positions to bringing world-class performances to Harney County.
 Support Section Title: Support the Foundation